 These conclusions are in particular directed to the government of Indonesia (or other similar countries) as policy makers in order to make the right policy in improving their mastery on the TPACK and in recruiting new teachers with the potential in mastering the TPACK.
 In recruitment programs for biology teachers, the policy makers need to pay attention to the academic background of the prospective teachers, by prioritizing those who have an academic background in biology education.
 Additionally, further research is needed to make confirmation for the conclusion.
-Further research is needed to examine other factors that might affect TPACK mastery among the teachers, such as by involving the protection of TPACK in the learning process on various students, biology topics, and schools.
+Further research is needed to examine other factors that might affect TPACK mastery among the teachers, such as by involving the factors of gender, age, and duration of teaching.
+It would be important as well that future research investigates the application of TPACK in the learning process on various students, biology topics, and schools.